fogfish/typhoon/README.md

 ### Key Features and Functionality

-Typhoon uses [Cubism.js](https://bost.ocks.org/mike/cubism/intro/#0) to capture and visualize latencies.
+Typhoon uses [Cubism.js](https://bost.ocks.org/mike/cubism/intro/#0) to visualize latencies.
 The visualizations help you to make quick decisions on optimal software configuration, the number of servers and concurrent connections you need, and other short-term considerations.
 Long-term, they can inform how you develop and extend your data and service architecture, choose new technologies, etc.

 Typhoon also:
 - provides a [REST API](https://github.com/zalando/typhoon/blob/master/docs/restapi.yaml).
 - uses pure functional expressions to define workload scenarios that don't require any compilation or native package builds; [read more here](https://github.com/zalando/typhoon/blob/master/docs/scenario.md).
 - scales up to dozens of individual nodes hosted in any cloud environment.
 - uses peer-to-peer clustering, based on consistent hashing, to assemble and orchestrate load toward SUT.
-This helps your system deal with possible network failures, and provides high availability for synthetic load and telemetry collections.
+It helps to deal with possible network failures, and provides high availability for synthetic load and telemetry collections.
 - approximates network delay, round-trip time, TLS handshakes, Time to First Byte and Time to Meaningful Response.
 - evaluates protocol overhead by approximating packet metrics.
 - estimates application performance.